Reading Time: 13 minutes

 Just as LinkedIn is one of the most effective social media platforms for reaching prospective business students, LinkedIn Ads have proven particularly successful for business schools.

-With LinkedIn, you can set professionally focused parameters that are highly relevant for your institution, allowing you to pinpoint an audience with the academic background and work experience you’re looking for.
-The profession-focused fields are particularly detailed, and can include industry, company, job title, and group memberships.
+With LinkedIn, you can set professionally focused parameters highly relevant to your institution.
+This allows you to pinpoint an audience with the academic background and work experience you’re looking for.
+The profession-focused fields are particularly detailed and include industry, company, job title, and group memberships.

-Ad formats on LinkedIn include sponsored posts and text ads, as well as the ever-popular Sponsored InMail, which shares characteristics with both instant messaging and email marketing.
-The platform is set up somewhat like Facebook Messenger, but the messages are set up like emails, with subject lines and the option to place linked CTAs within the body.
-However, in contrast to email, LinkedIn messages have a 400% higher open rate.
-Through LinkedIn Ads Manager, you can send InMails en masse without having to connect with the users.
+Ad formats on LinkedIn include sponsored posts, text ads, and the ever-popular Sponsored InMail, which shares characteristics with instant messaging and email marketing.
+The platform is somewhat like Facebook Messenger, but the messages are set up like emails, with subject lines and the option to place linked CTAs within the body.
+However, unlike email, LinkedIn messages have a 400% higher open rate.
+Through LinkedIn Ads Manager, you can send InMails en masse without connecting with the users.

 Example: As you can see, InMail comes in email format – using subject lines and CTAs – but the message comes from a real user’s profile, making it feel more personalized than a display ad.